Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Alert1 Smoke Detector

-Alert1 offers a Monitored Smoke Detector for a low monthly price of $10.
-While it serves the same purpose as a regular smoke detector, Alert1 goes the extra mile by automatically connecting the customer with an operator.
-Other providers we've reviewed, such as Bay Alarm Medical, don’t offer smoke detectors, so it’s a unique add-on.
+Nearly 60 percent of home fire deaths were in homes without smoke alarms.4 Alert1 offers a monitored smoke detector for just $10 per month.
+It serves the same purpose as a regular smoke detector, but Alert1 goes the extra mile by automatically connecting the customer with an operator.
+Other providers we’ve reviewed, such as Bay Alarm Medical, don’t offer smoke detectors, so it’s a unique add-on.

 Additional Pendants and Wristbands